 5.3.
 Seller guarantee

-The seller unconditionally and irrevocably guarantees to repurchase receivables that breach eligibility criteria and lease guarantees provided at closing.
-In addition, the seller will:
+The seller unconditionally and irrevocably guarantees timely payment of interest and ultimate payment of principal under the class A notes, as well as to repurchase receivables that breach eligibility criteria and lease guarantees provided at closing.